-If you have any of these symptoms after your gastric sleeve surgery it is vital that you seek medical help.
+If you have any of these symptoms after your gastric sleeve surgery, it is vital that you seek medical help.

 Vitamin & mineral deficiencies

 There is a risk of developing vitamin and/or mineral deficiencies when you have a gastric sleeve operation.
-As a result of the surgery, your body may no longer able to absorb essential vitamins and minerals.
+As a result of the surgery, your body may no longer be able to absorb essential vitamins and minerals.
 However, the digestive tract is disturbed less in a gastric sleeve than in other types of surgery for weight loss.
 This means that this is a less common complication after a gastric sleeve.

 Your surgeon or dietitian will be able to advise you on exactly which nutrients your body may be lacking after the surgery.
 In addition, they will advise you on which supplements you need to take to prevent any deficiencies and resulting side effects.